chalk-ai/chalk-java/README.md

 ChalkClient client = ChalkClient.create();
 ```

-Alternatively, create a client using specific overrides:
+Alternatively, create a client using specific overrides.
+The overrides will take precedence over (1) and (2) above.
 ```java
 import chalk.ChalkClient;